Predestination: Reformation

 John Calvin rejected the idea that God permits rather than actively decrees the damnation of sinners, as well as other evil.
 Calvin did not believe God to be guilty of sin, but rather he considered God inflicting sin upon his creations to be an unfathomable mystery.
 Though he maintained God's predestination applies to damnation as well as salvation, he taught that the damnation of the damned is caused by their sin, but that the salvation of the saved is solely caused by God.
 Other Protestant Reformers, including Huldrych Zwingli, also held double predestinarian views.

 Views of Christian branches

 Eastern Orthodoxy

 The Eastern Orthodox view was summarized by Bishop Theophan the Recluse in response to the question, "What is the relationship between the Divine provision and our free will?"

 Roman Catholicism

 Roman Catholicism teaches the doctrine of predestination.
 The Catechism of the Catholic Church says, "To God, all moments of time are present in their immediacy.
-When therefore he establishes his eternal plan of "predestination", he includes in it each person's free response to his grace."
-Therefore, in the Roman Catholic conception of predestination, free will is not denied.
-However, Roman Catholic theology has discouraged beliefs that it is possible for anyone to know or predict anything about the operation and outcomes of predestination, and therefore it normally plays a very small role in Roman Catholic thinking.
+When therefore He establishes His eternal plan of 'predestination', He includes in it each person's free response to his grace."

-The heretical seventeenth and eighteenth centuries sect within Roman Catholicism known as Jansenism preached the doctrine of double predestination, although Jansenism claimed that even members of the saved elect could lose their salvation by doing sinful, un-repented deeds, as implied in Ezekiel 18:21–28 in the Old Testament of the Bible.
 According to the Roman Catholic Church, God does not will anyone to mortally sin and so to deserve punishment in hell.